DimeNZ/Azure-Web-Apps-WildFly/README.md

 **Background:** Microsoft has released a [HttpPlatform](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-java-custom-upload) feature, this feature allows you to invoke an app and bind it to a port so that it can serve traffic.
-This is great, however this is not enough to run scalable and stable instances of WildFly inside Azure Web Apps, this repository provides the **workaround**.
+This is great, however this is not enough to run scalable and stable instances of WildFly inside Azure Web Apps, this repository provides the **fully functional workaround**.

 ## Setup Instructions